 - Take it with or without food if recommended.

-- Were not certain the medication was working?
+- Were you not certain the medication was working?

-You are not alone!
-Many people have experienced 1 of or a combination of these same challenges.
+You are not alone.
+Many people have experienced 1 or a combination of these same challenges.
+Here are tips to ensure you don’t miss a medication dose:

 - Talk to your doctor or pharmacist about any side effects you’re worried about or are bothering you.
 You may need to avoid certain foods, or certain medications may interact with one another.